A Decade Marked By Outrage Over Drug Prices

 Now attention has turned to Louisiana, which reached a five-year deal with drugmaker Gilead for an unlimited amount of an authorized generic of Epclusa — another hepatitis C drug, which Gilead makes — for its Medicaid and prison populations.
 Instead of paying per dose, Louisiana will pay a fixed annual dollar amount.
 The state is calling this subscription approach the "Netflix model."
 The goal is to eradicate the disease from Louisiana.

-Insulin: near-simultaneous price hikes draw a lawsuit
+Insulin: Near-simultaneous price hikes draw a lawsuit

 After insulin was discovered nearly 100 years ago, the rights to it were transferred to the University of Toronto for $1 so that insulin could be made widely available at a low cost.